THIS DATE IN HISTORY: March 30

 1969: Pat Stapleton of the Chicago Blackhawks ties an NHL single-game record for defensemen with six assists in a 9-5 win against the Detroit Red Wings.
 Stapleton also becomes the first defenseman in League history to be credited with 50 assists in one season.

 1975: The Philadelphia Flyers become the first NHL team to win 13 games in one month with a 4-1 victory against the Chicago Blackhawks at the Spectrum.
 Rick MacLeish has a goal and two assists for the Flyers.

 1976: Center Jean Ratelle reaches the 100-point mark when he scores a goal and has two assists for the Boston Bruins in a 4-4 tie against the Buffalo Sabres at Boston Garden.
 Ratelle, acquired from the New York Rangers on Nov.
-7, 1974, becomes the first NHL player to earn with 100 points while playing for two teams in the same season.
+7, 1975, becomes the first NHL player to have 100 points while playing for two teams in the same season.

 1979: The NHL announces that it will expand from 17 to 21 teams with the addition of four clubs from the World Hockey Association.
 The Edmonton Oilers, Hartford Whalers, Winnipeg Jets and Quebec Nordiques will begin play in October 1979.
 The Oilers become the most successful of the four teams, winning the Stanley Cup five times from 1984-90.
 They are also the only one of the four teams that has not relocated.

 Video: Memories: NHL adds WHA clubs, expands to 21 teams

 1989: Mario Lemieux of the Pittsburgh Penguins sets a single-season NHL record with his 13th shorthanded goal, breaking Wayne Gretzky's mark set in 1983-84.
 It's one of four goals scored by Lemieux in a 9-5 loss to the visiting Hartford Whalers.